polkadot-developers/substrate-docs/content/md/en/docs/tutorials/work-with-pallets/add-a-pallet.md

 The `nicks` pallet also provides two additional functions—the `clear_name` function and the `kill_name` function—that enable an account owner to remove the reserved name or a root-level user to forcibly remove an account name.
 You can learn about additional features—such as the use of the Sudo pallet and origin accounts—by exploring how these functions work.
 However, these features are beyond the intended scope of this tutorial.
-If you want to explore additional features exposed through the Nicks and Sudo pallets, see [Next steps](#next-steps) and select [Specify the origin for invoking a function]().
+If you want to explore additional features exposed through the Nicks and Sudo pallets, see [Next steps](#next-steps) and select [Specify the origin for a call](/tutorials/work-with-pallets/specify-origin).

 ## Next steps